CCerrer/CCerrer/README.md

 I'm currently stuying to be a fullstack developer.
 By learning a new thing every day and creating things I'll get there 🤩

-If you have time what about take a look at my new projects and give me some feedback?
-I would really appreciate 🤖
+ I would really appreciate it if you take a look at my new projects and give some feedback? 🤖

-Rigth now I'm studying React to implement in my [fullstack project](https://github.com/CCerrer/Cafe-Tracker)
+Right now I'm studying React to implement in my [fullstack project](https://github.com/CCerrer/Cafe-Tracker)

 ---